karthiks/HTML5-Warzone/README.md

 Getting dirty with HTML5 and its allies ;-/

 ## Demo
-You can see demo of my works here.
+You can see demo of this project [here](http://karthiks.github.io/HTML5-Warzone/).

 ## Contributors
 + [Karthik Sirasanagandla](https://github.com/karthiks)